ArchiveTeam/standalone-readme-template/README.wget-at.md

     docker run --name archiveteam --label=com.centurylinklabs.watchtower.enable=true --restart=unless-stopped atdr.meo.ws/archiveteam/{{REPO_NAME}} --concurrent 1 YOURNICKHERE

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as on the tracker.
 You don't need to register it, just pick a nickname you like.

-At this point, there will be a web interface running at http://localhost:8001/.
-If you don't know or care what this is, you can just ignore it—otherwise, it gives you a fancy view of what's going on.

 ### Issues in the code